department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 We currently pay **41.5 cents ($0.415)** per mile for approved, health-related travel.

 **You should know that we:**
-- Calculate your mileage using the fastest and shortest route according to [Bing Maps](https://www.bing.com/maps?FORM=LGCYVD)
+- Use [Bing Maps](https://www.bing.com/maps?FORM=LGCYVD) to calculate your mileage based on the fastest and shortest route from your home to the health care facility ("door to door")
-- Measure each trip door to door
 - Pay round-trip mileage for your scheduled appointments, but may only pay return mileage for unscheduled visits
 - Reimburse you for travel to the closest VA health facility, unless your VA health care provider determines that you need to travel to another facility for care

 ### Will I have to pay a deductible before getting VA travel reimbursement?

 Yes.
-The deductible is $3 one-way or $6 round-trip for each appointment, up to $18 total each month.
+The deductible is **$3** one-way or **$6** round-trip for each appointment, up to **$18** total each month.

-After you pay $18 within one month, we’ll cover the entire cost of your travel for the rest of that month.
+After you pay $18 within one month, we’ll pay the full cost of your approved travel for the rest of that month.

 ### Can I get this deductible waived so I don't have to pay it?